UNIVERSITY OF WISCONSIN River Falls

 Agricultural Economics applies the principles of economics to the production of crops, livestock and other agricultural areas.
 It focuses on creating a business mindset, while providing students with hands on and real world experiences.
 Students gain valuable management skills that they can apply to a variety of areas within the agricultural industry.

-The Department of Agricultural Economics is the academic home of three majors:
+Agricultural Economics is the academic home of three majors: